Updated: Oct 20, 2022

 This procedure is recommended by age 35 for BRACA1 carriers and by 45 for BRCA2 carriers.
 While I still have some time before I reach the cap on the recommended age, I'm also growing increasingly tired of the anxiety and fear that come with my annual scans as I get older.
 So I'll probably get ahead of that in a few years.

 Early detection saves lives.
 Here are some numbers:

-Only ~5-10% of breast cancer cases are caused by genetic mutations.
-That means more than 90% of breast cancer cases are not tied to a family history.
-Prioritize monthly self-exams and annual mammograms regardless of family history.
+Only ~5-10% of breast cancer cases are tied to genetic mutations.
+That means more than 90% of breast cancer cases are not tied to family history.
+Prioritize monthly self-exams and annual mammograms regardless of your family history.